Civil and Structural Engineering MEng

 This module aims to build a common understanding of the principles of fluid mechanics, progressing from statics such as pressure and force on objects, through properties and laws of hydro-dynamics including continuity, energy and momentum principles of fluid in motion, leading to the ability to understand and analyse fluid flows in pipes including simple networks and the operation of pumps.
 Overall, you will gain the essential understanding of fluid mechanics and application to pipe flows.
 This will be achieved through a series of lectures, building to practical real world examples, laboratory classes and tutorial sheets.
 Theory is reinforced through practical experimentation and problem solving.

-20 credits - Introduction to Materials and Soil Mechanics
+20 credits - Strength of Materials and Structures

 -

-This module focuses on materials for structural applications and covers all the main classes of materials (ceramics, metals, polymers, natural materials including soils, and composites), describing the properties that they show, the root cause of their properties, the structure, and how we can use engineering processes to get the properties we want.
-The course will also introduce some ways that the best material for a purpose can be selected.
+This module focuses on materials for structural applications and covers all the main classes of materials (ceramics, metals, polymers, natural materials, and composites), describing the properties that they show, the root cause of their properties, the structure, and how we can use engineering processes to get the properties we want.
+The course will also introduce some ways to select the best material for a given purpose.
+The module also investigates how decisions made at the element and structural level alter the demands that are placed on the constituent material a structure is subjected to.
+For example, how the shape of an element's cross-section can change the failure mode from crushing (strength-governed) to buckling (stiffness-governed).

 -